prof18/marcogomiero.com/content/posts/drafts/migration-to-compose.md

 ### Navigation Animations

-To have a better user experience, I decided to add some transitions between the different screens.
+To have a better user experience, I decided to add some transitions between different screens.
 To do that, Accompanist comes to the rescue again, with the [Jetpack Navigation Compose Animation](https://google.github.io/accompanist/navigation-animation/) library.

 After adding the dependency: